purplepew/Markdown/iii.md

 ## Identify (unfinishied)

- 1. Tesoro found out that the “literature-based classroom” should always consider the context of the learners, the literature, and the context of the teacher (19)
+ 1. Tesoro found out that the “literature-based classroom” should always consider the context of the learners, the literature, and the context of the teacher (19) <span color="yellow">MLA Style</span>
- 2. Garcia et al. (2019) emphasized that a literature-based classroom should always consider the context of the learners, the literature, and the context of the teacher.
+ 2. Garcia et al. (2019) emphasized that a literature-based classroom should always consider the context of the learners, the literature, and the context of the teacher. <span color="yellow"> APA Style</span>
- 3. Acosta and Portillo (2017) noted that “photovoice” helps learners expound their ideas in writing essays.
+ 3. Acosta and Portillo (2017) noted that “photovoice” helps learners expound their ideas in writing essays. <span color="yellow">APA Style</span>
- 4. “Photovoice” helps learners expound their ideas  in writing essays (Maglaya 21).
+ 4. “Photovoice” helps learners expound their ideas  in writing essays (Maglaya 21). <span color="yellow">MLA Style</span>
  5. It is reiterated that research is a purposive, systematic and scientific process of discovering truth.
-(Calderon and Gonzales 2019, 38)
+(Calderon and Gonzales 2019, 38) <span color="yellow">Chicago Manual of Style</span>

 ##